 The students at Browns Mill don't just gobble up healthy lunches; the school also serves healthy breakfast meals, including soy milk with organic cereals and lean turkey sausages.

-Adding to their nutritional changes, school leaders play interesting and soothing jazz songs during lunch, while students start of each and every school day with a one hour session for physical activities, including dancing and other exercises.
+Adding to their nutritional changes, school leaders play interesting and soothing jazz songs during lunch, while students start each and every school day with a one-hour session for physical activities, including dancing and other exercises.